-Barca exploits set pieces in 2-1 comeback win at Leganés
+Barca exploits set-pieces in comeback at Leganés, Bale booed

 BARCELONA, Spain (AP) — With its world-class attack falling short against the worst team in the Spanish league, Barcelona turned to an underused weapon to remain atop the standings.

-Barcelona ground out a 2-1 victory at last-place Leganés on Saturday thanks to a pair of second-half goals by Luis Suárez and Arturo Vidal — both from set pieces.
+Barcelona ground out a 2-1 victory at last-placed Leganés on Saturday thanks to a pair of second-half goals by Luis Suárez and Arturo Vidal — both from set-pieces.

-Barcelona is known for its attractive passing-based attack that can generate spectacular goals after a finely crafted buildup.
+Barcelona is known for its attractive passing-based attack and finely crafted buildups that can generate spectacular goals.
 But Leganés deployed two lines of well-coordinated defenders in front of its area and stifled almost all attempts by Barcelona to break through.

-The defending champions eked out a pair of goals — from a free kick and a corner that led to a defensive error — to move three points ahead of Real Madrid, which plays Real Sociedad later.
+The defending champions eked out the goals — from a free kick and a corner that led to a defensive error — to ensure they stayed ahead of Real Madrid on goal difference.

-“There were so many players in the middle of the field that we had to look to set pieces,” Barcelona coach Ernesto Valverde said.
+“There were so many players in the middle of the field that we had to look to set-pieces,” Barcelona coach Ernesto Valverde said.
 “Today we clearly saw that we were going to need to score on a cross or an isolated play because linking up through the middle was impossible.”

-Barcelona’s preferences for strong passing skills and creativity — over more powerful and often taller players — can downplay the utility of set pieces for the Catalan club.
+Second-placed Madrid overcame a gaffe by Sergio Ramos that cost a goal to beat Real Sociedad 3-1.

+Atlético Madrid was held at Granada to 1-1 before its trip to Juventus in the Champions League on Tuesday.
+Atlético is in third place at three points off the pace.

-With his preferred route of quickly combining passes in short distances to weave his way to the goal cut off, Lionel Messi earned a foul outside the area.
-He then found Suárez with a lob that the striker headed home to equalize in the 53rd minute.
+With his preferred weaving routes through the defense cut off, Lionel Messi earned a foul outside the area.
+He then lobbed a free kick to Suárez, who headed home to equalize in the 53rd minute.

 That canceled out a 12th-minute opener from long range by Youssef En-Nesyri.